This page lists terms used in the Looker product and user documentation.

 The server (or cluster of servers) that hosts Looker.
 Each client uses a production server (and, potentially, a staging server).

 - (n.)
 The

 joinparameter enables you to define the join relationship between an Explore and a view, so that you can combine data from multiple views.
 You can join in as many views as you like for any given Explore.

 - (v.)
 Combine data from multiple views by defining the relationship between an Explore and a view through a

 - Labs feature

-The Labs panel under the Admin menu lists Looker’s new, under-development features.
-These must be enabled by the Looker admin.
+The Labs panel under the Admin menu lists Looker’s new under-development features.
+These must be enabled by a Looker admin.